ChamsBouzaiene/twitter_feel/README.md

 ## Getting Started

-I havr built two versions of this script : tw_feel_wco.py and tw_feel.py
+I have built two versions of this script : tw_feel_wco.py and tw_feel.py

     tw_feel.py: this version uses colorama library for adding color to the text